-- 1. Special conditions and circumstances exist which are peculiar to the land or, structure, or building involved and which are not generally applicable to other lands or, structures, or buildings in the same zoning district. - Literal interpretation of the provisions of the Ceomprehensive Zoning Ordinance would deprive the applicant of rights commonly enjoyed by other properties in the same district under the terms of the Comprehensive Zoning Ordinance. - The special conditions and circumstances do not result from the actions of the applicant or any other person who may have or had interest in the property. - 4.
-Granting the variance requested will not confer on the applicant any special privilege which is denied by the Comprehensive Zoning Ordinance to other lands or; structures, or buildings in the same district or similarly situated. - 5.
-The variance, if granted, will not alter the essential character of the locality. - Strict adherence to the regulation for the property would result in a demonstrable hardship upon the owner, as distinguished from mere inconvenience. - 7.
-The purpose of the variance is not based exclusively upon a desire to serve the convenience or profit of the property owner or other interested party(ies). - 8.
+- 1. Special conditions and circumstances exist which are peculiar to the land or structure involved and are not generally applicable to other lands or structures, in the same zoning district. - 2.
+Literal interpretation of the provisions of the Comprehensive Zoning Ordinance would deprive the applicant of rights commonly enjoyed by other properties in the same district under the terms of the Comprehensive Zoning Ordinance. - 3.
+The special conditions and circumstances do not result from the actions of the applicant or any other person who may have or had interest in the property. - 4.
+Granting the variance requested will not confer on the applicant any special privilege which is denied by the Comprehensive Zoning Ordinance to other lands or structures, in the same district or similarly situated. - 5.
+The variance, if granted, will not alter the essential character of the locality. - 6.
+Strict adherence to the regulation for the property would result in a demonstrable hardship upon the owner, as distinguished from mere inconvenience.

+- 7. The purpose of the variance is not based exclusively upon a desire to serve the convenience or profit of the property owner or other interested party(s). - 8.
 The granting of the variance will not be detrimental to the public welfare or injurious to other property or improvements in the neighborhood in which the property is located. - 9.
 The proposed variance will not impair an adequate supply of light and air to adjacent property, or increase substantially the congestion in the public street, or increase the danger of fire, or endanger the public safety.

-E. Amendment to Special Exceptions or Variances
+E. Amendments to Variances